-As in many other things in life, it is important to devise and implement a process to keep track of where our Google Ads clicks are coming from.
-For this, we need to understand a fraudulent click is and what how Google prevent them but happening, but we also need to do our best to PREVENT them from happening altogether, since not only are we wasting budget on them, but if we need to wait for a refund, it’ll be a lost opportunity because we could have invested that amount into a successful campaign and reaped the benefits!
+As with many other things in life, it is important to devise and implement a process to keep track of where our Google Ads clicks are coming from.
+For this, we need to understand a fraudulent click is and what how Google prevents them from happening, but we also need to do our best to PREVENT them from happening altogether, since not only are we wasting budget on them, but if we need to wait for a refund, it’ll be a lost opportunity because we could have invested that amount into a successful campaign and reaped the benefits!

 On to the process…

 The first thing we need to do is to make sure we are using Google Analytics or a similar platform.
 The vast majority of advertisers use Google Analytics because of ease of implementation, use, and compatibility with other tools.
 And, of course, it is free.
 There are some crucial steps to filtering out invalid clicks: